What voltage is a car battery? — explained

 If you use the old maintainable battery, always ensure the electrolyte level covers the lead battery plates for all the cells.

 For the modern maintenance-free battery type, it is best to pay attention to the State of Charge Indicator.
 Whenever the indicator recommends a battery replacement, please take it to an approved reseller for testing.
 If the electrolyte levels are too low, replace them immediately to prevent an internal explosion.

 Keep battery clean

-Keeping the battery clean with thin high, temperature grease coating at connections and posts will save you from much corrosion.
+Keeping the battery clean with thin high, temperature grease coating at connections and posts will save you from much car battery corrosion.
 A dirty battery reduces service life, and discharge can result from grime at terminal posts.

 Recharge every three months

 It is recommended that you charge your batteries every three months, even when the voltage is right.
 Doing this with the proper charger will positively impact your battery health.